-Qualitative Research in Medicine and Healthcare represents an interdisciplinary and international forum for qualitative research in healthcare settings.
-The journal is conceived as a site for the emergence of dialogue between researchers and academics and healthcare practitioners; it allows an exchange between multiple parties in the health and social service professions, patients and clients as well as graduate students and researchers who practice qualitative methods.
-Qualitative research approaches healthcare in a completely different way from quantitative research, providing important insights into health-related phenomena, generating new avenues for empirical questions.
-Qualitative research examines lived experience and relational processes as the basis of social phenomena, including those related to health.
-Therefore, it can answer to questions that quantitative research cannot, such as why people do not adhere to a life-saving treatment regimen or why a certain healthcare intervention is so successful, or fails.
-It uses many methods of data collection and numerous approaches to data analysis that range from systematic coding to phenomelogical and inductive approaches.
-Each issue of Qualitative Research in Medicine and Healthcare provides readers with a varied array of material and commentaries on important people and issues in healthcare as well as peer-reviewed articles that address and examine: the illness experience from multiple and varied perspectives; constructions of health, illness and healthcare that highlight relational and cultural contexts; healthcare policies in various organizational and institutional settings; attention to the communicative dynamics of the patient-provider relationship; narrative approaches to health.
+Qualitative Research in Medicine and Healthcare is an interdisciplinary and international forum for qualitative research in healthcare settings.
+The journal is conceived as a site for dialogues between researchers, academics, and healthcare practitioners; it allows an exchange between multiple parties in the health and social service professions, patients and clients as well as senior and junior researchers who believe in the ethos of qualitative approaches.
+Qualitative research is reflexive.
+It takes into account that the empirical insights and theoretical propositions it produces are ontologically consequential for all those involved in the research process.
+This journal publishes research that use many methods of data collection and numerous approaches to data analysis, ranging from systematic coding to mostly inductive, phenomenological and narrative approaches.
+Submissions can be either theoretical, empirical, or present state of the art reviews of important subject matter in the field, but they have to advance scholarly knowledge, and contribute to research practice in an original way.
+Each issue of Qualitative Research in Medicine and Healthcare provides readers with peer-reviewed articles that examine: the illness experience from multiple and varied perspectives; constructions of health, illness and healthcare that highlight relational and global contexts; healthcare policies in various organizational and institutional settings; the pressures of neoliberalism on healthcare; attention to the communicative dynamics of the patient-provider relationship; narrative approaches to health.

 PAGEPress is pleased to announce that Qualitative Research in Medicine and Healthcare has joined ReviewerCredits, the most comprehensive platform to certify, measure and reward the activity of scientists as Peer Reviewers.